pastfalk/LEOPARD/Readme.txt

 theta 	 - The propagation angle of the waves, i.e. the angle between the wave vector k and the background magnetic field (which is aligned with the z-axis in the chosen coordinate system).

-delta 	 - Squared ratio of gyro frequency and plasma frequency of the first particle species.
+delta 	 - Ratio of gyro frequency and plasma frequency of the first particle species.

 Note: